l12f3r/lizferLinux/README.md

 # lizferLinux
-Provisioning of a website implementation on cloud based on a server with LAMP (Linux, Apache2, MySQL and PHP).
-Check it at http://188.166.90.196.
+Provisioning of a Wordpress website implementation on cloud based on a server with LAMP (Linux 🐧, Apache2 🖌️, MySQL 🐬 and PHP 🐘).
+Check it at http://188.166.90.196 / http://lizfer.com.

 I decided to create a personal space where I could demonstrate my Linux system administration skills.
 The prerrogative was:
 - This space needs to be operational anytime, anywhere (availability); and